CaiYueTing/0x1-blockchain-mini-hackathon/README.md

 Question[] poolQuestion;
 </pre>

-There was problem when I pushed a struct to struct array.
+There was problem when I pushed a struct to array struct.

 <pre>
 function setQuestion(string q) public {